Dark0022/Ryle/README.md

 Commands

-- !play <name of your song> : Plays the music you provided the name of
+- !play (name_of_the_song) : Plays the music you provided the name of
 - !join: Makes the bot join the voice channel.
 - !leave: Makes the bot leave the voice channel.
-- !play <url>: Plays the music from the provided YouTube URL.
+- !play (url): Plays the music from the provided YouTube URL.
 - !pause: Pauses the music.
 - !resume: Resumes the music.
 - !stop: Stops the music.